FreneticFurry/Unity-Refraction-Shader/README.md

 - adding a mask to the refraction to prevent bleeding fromt objects in front
 - adding a distance ma bober to get a better angle then what it currently has (more towards snells law)
 - adding another tint for inner tint instead of only having the option for the outside
-- adding joe (would be a great addition)                             joe mama {what you can do}
+- adding joe (would be a great addition)

+  {what you can do}
 - you may edit this shader & even redistribute it but i only ask that you credit me somewhere's in it!